 On October 19, 2007, the Company issued warrants to purchase 3,141,499 shares of common stock in connection with a convertible debentures financing.
-The warrants consisted of seven-year warrants to purchase 1,495,952 shares of common stock, one-year warrants to purchase 1,495,952 shares of common stock.
+The warrants consisted of seven-year warrants to purchase 1,495,952 shares of common stock, one-year warrants to purchase 1,495,952 shares of common stock, and five-year warrants to purchase 149,595 shares of common stock.
 The term for each of the warrants began six months and one day after their respective issuance and each have an exercise price of \$3.52 per share.
-Such one-year warrants expired unexercised on April 21, 2009 and such five-year warrants expired unexercised on April 21, 2013.
-Additionally, on May 4, 2013, warrants issued by the Company in a May 2007 private equity placement representing the right to purchase 2,059,307 shares of common stock expired unexercised.
+Such one-year warrants to purchase 1,495,952 shares of common stock, and five-year warrants expired unexercised on April 21, 2009 and such five-year warrants expired unexercised on April 21, 2013.
+Of the seven-year warrants to purchase 1,495,952 shares of common stock, as of May 5, 2014 warrants to purchase 330,0000 shares of common stock were exercised (resulting in gross proceeds of \$1.2 million), leaving warrants to purchase 1,165,952 shares of common stock outstanding.
+As a result of the cash dividend of \$0.005 declared on March 7, 2014 on each share of outstanding common stock and in accordance with the warrant agreement, the exercise price per share for each warrant was adjusted from \$3.52 per share to \$3.5164 per share.
+The exercise price may be further adjusted on May 27, 2014, the record date of the dividends declared on May 6, 2014.
+The unexercised warrants expire April 21, 2015 if not previously exercised.

 We do not intend to devote material resources to opening any additional foreign markets in the near future.
-Our priority is to focus our resources in our most promising markets, which we consider to be Greater China and certain CIS countries, namely Russia, Ukraine and Kazakhstan.
+Our priority is to focus our resources in our most promising markets, which we consider to be Greater China and countries where our existing members may have the connection to recruit prospects and sell our products, potentially Southeast Asia.